GoogleCloudPlatform/firebase-android-client/README.md

-# Using Firebase and App Engine Managed VM as mobile app backend
+# Build a mobile app using  Firebase and App Engine Managed VMs
-This repository contains Android client sample code for "[Using Firebase and App Engine Managed VM as mobile app backend](https://cloud.google.com/solutions/mobile/mobile-app-backend-on-cloud-platform#firebase-managed-vms)" paper.
+This repository contains Android client sample code for "[Build a mobile app using  Firebase and App Engine Managed VMs backend](https://cloud.google.com/solutions/mobile/mobile-app-backend-on-cloud-platform#firebase-managed-vms)" paper.

 ## Build Requirements
 Following Google APIs are needed to be enabled from Google Developers Console.